justinliu6165/vortexa-tech-challenge/README.md

 ## How to run

+1. Clone this repo to local machine.
+2. `cd vortexa-tech-challenge`.
+3. Run `npm install`.
+4. Run `npm start`.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Requirements

 You need an API token from Map GL in `.env.local` variable called `REACT_APP_MAPBOX_TOKEN`.
 This will allow you access to use Map GL services.